New Jersey justice quizzes Christie pension law 'bait and switch'

-TRENTON, N.J.
-(Reuters) - A lawyer for New Jersey Governor Chris Christie’s administration was asked on Wednesday by a state Supreme Court justice whether it was doing a “bait and switch” by arguing that a 2011 pension reform law Christie championed was unconstitutional.
+TRENTON, N.J., May 6 (Reuters) - A lawyer for New Jersey Governor Chris Christie’s administration was asked on Wednesday by a state Supreme Court justice whether it was doing a “bait and switch” by arguing that a 2011 pension reform law Christie championed was unconstitutional.

 The administration and labor unions presented oral arguments to the court in their dispute over whether it was legal for Christie to slash $1.6 billion from the state’s 2015 pension contribution.
 At issue is Christie’s opposition to the bipartisan 2011 law he promoted at the time.